 - Submissions and the government’s response will be published alongside the final CRIS.

-- If any amendments to fees or charges are required following consultation, they will be implemented as soon as practical.
+- If any amendments to fees or charges are decided following consultation, they will be implemented as soon as practical.

-- Regulatory fees and charges for the agricultural exports sector increased for the first time in 2021-22 after not increasing for a long time.
+- Regulatory fees and charges for the agricultural exports sector increased in 2021-22 after several years of under‑recovery.

 - Each CRIS update will outline prices for 4 years providing forward year forecasts.
-Prices will be reviewed annually and updated where a need is identified by industry and approved by the government.
+Prices will be reviewed annually and updated where a need is identified and approved by the government.

-If you have any questions regarding this advice please email CostRecovery@agriculture.gov.au.
+If you have any questions regarding this advice or would like to meet with the department to discuss further, please email CostRecovery@agriculture.gov.au.

 A/g Assistant Secretary